by John Darer CLU ChFC CSSC RSP

 There are advantages to plaintiffs, defendants and insurers and settlement negotiations if the New York litigants know the CPLR 50B exposure.
 Be prepared. we can help!

-Structured settlement expert John D. Darer can perform a CPLR 50B analysis and projections for you (CPLR 50A as well).
-John has the capability and knowledge to run these on the fly at mediations and articulate the issues to the mediator as part of your team.
-For more information contact John Darer at 888-325-864
+Structured settlement expert John Darer can perform a CPLR 50B analysis and projections for you (CPLR 50A as well).
+John Darer has the capability and knowledge to run these on the fly at mediations at JAMS, NAM, Resolute, or other New York mediation venues and articulate the issues to the mediator as part of your support team.
+For more information contact John Darer at 888-325-8640/ 203-561-6560 mobile

 Postscript: 10 year Treasury Yields have dropped to 1.59% (5/31/2012)